 Severe nutritional deficiency, drug use, serious illness, surgery, or childbirth are some of the causes of telogen effluvium.
-When your body is under severe stress, it will force hair follicles from the active growth phase to the resting phase.
-In the resting phase, your hair will begin to shed rapidly, resulting in noticeable hair thinning from all over your scalp.
-An unbalanced vegan diet leads to severe nutritional deficiency, which imposes considerable physiological stress on your body.
-This extreme physiological stress triggers stress-related hair loss.
+When your body is under severe stress, it forces hair follicles from the active growth phase to the resting phase.
+In the resting phase, your hair begins to shed rapidly, resulting in noticeable hair thinning from all over your scalp.
+An unbalanced vegan diet imposes considerable physiological stress on your body, triggering stress-related hair loss.

-How do You Prevent Hair Loss on a Vegan Diet?
+How to Prevent Hair Loss on a Vegan Diet?

 Maintain a Healthy Caloric Intake